raahimabsar/goPipeline/README.md

 # Overview
 The system consists of two main components:

-Order Receiver: Reads raw orders from a predefined list and sends them to a channel.
-Order Validator: Validates the orders received and segregates them into valid and invalid orders.
+Order Receiver: Reads raw orders from a predefined list and sends them to a channel.\n Order Validator: Validates the orders received and segregates them into valid and invalid orders.

 # Features
-Concurrent Order Processing: Utilizes Go's concurrency features to handle orders efficiently.
-Order Validation: Ensures that orders meet the required criteria before being processed.
-Error Handling: Invalid orders are logged with appropriate error messages.
+Concurrent Order Processing: Utilizes Go's concurrency features to handle orders efficiently.\n Order Validation: Ensures that orders meet the required criteria before being processed.\n Error Handling: Invalid orders are logged with appropriate error messages.